Natural Wonders. Vital Resources. World-Class Recreation.

 - Oak-studded foothills where the first Californians, following the Emigrant Trail, established cattle ranches that still remain and settled a mosaic of enchanting Victorian villages that today lure visitors to experience our pioneer and Gold Rush history

 - High desert vistas dotted with the oldest living thing: bristlecone pines that grow in scattered subalpine groves; and small herds of endangered Bighorn sheep with enormous horns weighing over 30 pounds; and Mono Basin sage grouse with their elaborate courtship rituals

 - The spectacular the Pacific Crest Trail where hikers witness John Muir’s “range of light,” the highest snowy mountain peaks in the contiguous United States with Mount Whitney at 14,505 feet, and solitary but active volcanoes of Shasta and Lassen

 The inter-dependencies between California’s Sierra Cascades and the coastal urban and valley agricultural regions cannot be overstated: clean air, abundant water, timber reserves, productive range lands, recreation and tourism.
 All of these vital natural and economic assets are facing profound threats.

-Twelve local land trusts based in the Sierra Nevada and California Cascades, together with their four state and national partners, want to make sure that our region continues to thrive.
-These 16 groups comprise our organization: The Sierra Cascade Land Trust Council, a network of land trusts acting as a collective voice in this diverse region to protect the natural, historic and agricultural resources for generations to come.
+Fourteen local land trusts based in the Sierra Nevada and California Cascades, together with their five state and national partners, want to make sure that our region continues to thrive.
+These 19 groups comprise the Sierra Cascade Land Trust Council, a network of land trusts acting as a collective voice in this diverse region to protect the natural, historic and agricultural resources for generations to come.